kurtkuehnert/terrain_renderer/README.md

 at your option.

-The Thesis.pdf is excluded from both these and is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license instead.
+The Thesis.pdf is excluded from both of these and is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license instead.